 Accreditation ensures the quality of the postsecondary education students receive.
 In all cases, accreditation fundamentally involves the evaluation of academic programs to verify that they are educating students according to disciplinary norms.
 In many cases – as with engineering licensure – graduation from an accredited program has profound impacts on the professional opportunities for students.
 For this reason, all ABE programs are accredited.

 Engineering Degree Programs: ABET, Inc., is the premier global accreditor of college and university programs in engineering.
 In the fall of 2012, both the agricultural engineering program and the biological systems engineering program successfully completed an accreditation review.
 A team of ABET professionals visited the ISU College of Engineering and the ABE department in the end of October, 2012 for on-site inspection and discovery.
 We submitted our self-study report in June, 2012 for their review.
-This report was the basis of their evaluation.
-These items were submitted for their review: AE ABET Self-study report, BSE ABET Self-study report.
+The report was the basis of their evaluation.

 Technology Degree Programs: The Association of Technology, Management, and Applied Engineering (ATMAE) is recognized as a premier accreditor of technology programs in colleges, universities, and technical institutes.
 In the spring of 2015, our ATMAE self study report and appendix was submitted and the accreditation team visited the ISU campus.
 The two industrial technology (ITec) degree options and the two agricultural systems technology (AST) degree options were accredited by ATMAE in the fall of 2015.
 This ATMAE accreditation is valid until 2020 when the self study report and visit process begins again.